evanj/js-module-experiments/README.md

-# Example JavaScript Project Setup
+# JavaScript Module Experiments

+One of the many sucky things about JavaScript is its lack of support for modules.
+As a result, a number of people have built different systems which are all sort of incompatible.
+In trying to get a good JavaScript development setup, I did these experiments about JS modules.
+Comments welcomed.

-## Goals
+## Ideal Goals

-* Type checking using the Closure compiler.
 * Run unit tests in a browser.
 * Run unit tests in a browser from the command line (PhantomJS).
 * Import modules in Node.
 * Run unit tests from the command line using Node.
+* Type checking using the Closure compiler.
 * Development flow: save the file, click reload, see your changes.